camunda/camunda-docs/versioned_docs/version-8.0/self-managed/platform-deployment/kubernetes.md

 - Remote cloud service for prod, like Google GKE, Azure AKS, Amazon EKS, etc.

 :::note
-Be aware that we only officially test the Google GKE and OpenShift environments.
+Be aware that we only officially test the stock Kubernetes and OpenShift environments.
 :::

 Optional tools related to Camunda Platform 8: